Fix & Flip

 Step 2: Choose the right South Florida market

-- Broward County: Lauderhill, North Lauderdale, Margate — distressed 1960s–1980s stock, strong demand from first-time buyers, good comps support flip prices in the $350,000–$480,000 range
+- Broward County: Lauderhill, North Lauderdale, Margate.
+Distressed 1960s to 1980s stock, strong demand from first-time buyers, comps support flip prices in the $350,000 to $480,000 range.

-- Palm Beach County: West Palm Beach, Lake Worth, Riviera Beach — improving neighborhoods with solid ARVs and available inventory
+- Palm Beach County: West Palm Beach, Lake Worth, Riviera Beach.
+Improving neighborhoods with solid ARVs and available inventory.

 Avoid overheated luxury markets for your first flip.
 A mistake on a $500,000 acquisition is far more damaging than a mistake on a $200,000 acquisition.